PawseySC/container-workflows/_episodes/04-long-running-services.md

 * networks - we define a virtual network for containers to connect to
 * volumes - Docker volumes are persistent data stores we can use to store app data after a container ends

-To run this, you simply need to save the above file as `docker-compose.yml`, cd to that directory and run
+To run this, you simply need to save the above file as `docker-compose.yml`, cd to that directory and run:

 ```
 docker-compose up -d
 ```

-To shut it down, from the same directory run
+To shut it down, from the same directory run:

 ```
 docker-compose down